 History Forum article with comments by Thomas Sugrue, Grace Elizabeth Hale, and

 "The Shaping of California History" in

 Major Problems in California History, Sucheng Chan and Spencer C. Olin,

 editors (Boston: Houghton Mifflin Company, 1997) 15-27

 Demonstrating the Census Public Use Microdata Samples."
 Journal of American History 82 (June

 Work in Progress

-Mapping Social Movements Through the 20th Century
+Mapping Social Movements Through the 20th Century (a born digitial project)

 Book: Left Coast Rising: The Making of a Regional Political Tradition